goodborning.

 UTMB Mont-Blanc is a 171 km trail race with 10,000 m of elevation gain, located in Chamonix, Haute-Savoie.
 The next edition is scheduled for 28 August 2026.

 The course reaches a maximum altitude of 2,537 m.
-The race is rated 6 ITRA points and features Montagne, Alpin terrain.
-5 distances are available for runners.
+The race is rated 6 ITRA points and features terrain.
+1 distances are available for runners.

 Frequently asked questions

-The UTMB is 171 km (106 miles) with 10,000 m of elevation gain, circling the Mont-Blanc massif through France, Italy and Switzerland.
+UTMB Mont-Blanc features the iconic 171 km course with 10,000 m of elevation gain, starting from Chamonix and circling the entire Mont-Blanc massif through France, Italy, and Switzerland.

-Can I have a crew/pacer at the UTMB?
+Can I have a crew or personal assistant at UTMB?